pingcap/tidb-dev-guide/src/get-started/commit-code-and-submit-a-pull-request.md

    ```

 3. Make some changes to the repo and test them.

+if the repo is buiding with [Bazel](https://bazel.build/) tool, you should update the bazel files(*.bazel, DEPS.bzl) also.

 4. Commit your changes and push them to your `dev` remote repository:

    ```bash